News

 SF Arts Commission Accepts SFRPD Statements Without Question, Approves Removal of the Vaillancourt Fountain in 8-5 Vote

-San Francisco public art was not on the agenda at Monday’s hearing.
-Instead, the Arts Commission heard a narrative curated by the San Francisco Recreation & Park Department (SFRPD), and SF Arts Commissioners appeared not to question that SFRPD’s request to remove the Fountain was made in good faith.
-Key evidence in opposition to SFRPD’s narrative was shared by Docomomo US/NOCA and others during the public comment period that suggests a clear commitment from SFRPD to remove or demolish the fountain, and a desire to avoid the required CEQA review process that protects historic resources.
+San Francisco public art was not on Monday’s agenda.
+Instead, the Arts Commission heard a narrative shaped by Recreation & Park staff, and commissioners did not question the department’s good faith.
+During public comment, Docomomo US/NOCA and others presented evidence suggesting SFRPD intends to remove the fountain while sidestepping CEQA review that protects historic resources.

 Vaillancourt Fountain “is a historic resource” per San Francisco Planning Department